transreductionist/mjwise-rkr-gst/README.md

 3. search_length: The length to begin the greedy tiling with.

 ### Returns:
-1. maximal_matches: A doubly linked list.
+1. maximal_matches: A doubly linked list of all the matches.

 # Class RKRHashtable()